trans-travel/trans-travel/us/co.md

    medical care in Colorado
  * Colorado will not extradite people for violating another state's laws against medical transition
+ * Colorado does not track testosterone under the prescription drug monitoring program.
+ * Colorado requires private insurers and medicaid to cover almost all transition-related procedures.
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
    and hospitals seeking to limit their liability even before